CS639-Data-Management-for-Data-Science/f24/p5/README.md

 ⚠️ Please use Piazza to post (public/private) any questions regarding this project, as e-mails will NOT be answered.
 If you need to include your code to get help, please make a private post.

 ## Corrections / Clarifications
+- 10:15 a.m.
+Nov 6th 2024: Update GNews and Part 2 submission instructions

 ## 1. Extract and Load data using Airbyte (6 points)